johannschopplich/nuxt-gtag/README.md

 > 1. Go to the GA4 reporting view and click on “Admin”
 > 2. Select “Data Streams” under the “Property” column.
 > 3. Click on your web data stream.
-> 4. Next, toggle the switch button near “Enhanced measurement”.
+> 4. Next, expand the switch button “Enhanced measurement”.
+> 5. Ensure the “Page changes based on browser history events” switch button is enabled.

 ## Configuration